kumahq/kuma-website/docs/docs/dev/documentation/zoneegress.md

 zones or [external services](../policies/external-services.md) in the local zone), you can use `ZoneEgress` proxy.

 This proxy is not attached to any particular workload.
-Instead, it's bound to that particular zone.
-In the case of standalone mode, there is only the default zone that Kuma is running in.
+In multi-zone the proxy is bound to a specific zone.

 When Zone Egress is present in the zone:
 * All requests that are sent from local data plane proxies to the ones in other